 Any unacceptable lunchtime behaviour will be addressed by the Mid-day meal supervisors.
-If persistent disruption occurs then pupils will be given a 5 minutes timeout.
-If it is more serious or is repeated the MDMS will liaise with the Class Teacher and if appropriate a blue slip will be filled in and handed to Leadership for triage.
+If persistent disruption occurs then pupils will be given a 5 minutes time-out.
+If it is more serious or is repeated the MDMS will liaise with the Class Teacher when necessary and/or provide them with a blue slip containing details of the difficulties.